 The outcome of the UK's referendum on membership in the European Union (EU), held on 23 June 2016, was that the UK public voted by a majority in favour of the British government taking the necessary action for the UK to leave the European Union.
 Subsequently, initiation of the legal process pursuant to Article 50 of the Lisbon Treaty has commenced.
 Parliament ratified the withdrawal agreement, and the UK left the EU on 31 January 2020.
-This began a transition period that is set to end on 31 December 2020, during which the UK and EU will negotiate their future relationship.
-The UK remains subject to EU law and remains part of the EU customs union and single market during the transition, but is no longer part of the EU's political bodies or institutions.
+Therefore, the Treaty on the European Union and the Treaty on the Functioning of the European Union have ceased to apply to the UK.
+The European Union (Withdrawal) Act 2018 (as amended by the European Union (Withdrawal Agreement) Act 2020) and secondary legislation (made under powers provided in these Acts) ensures there is a functioning statute book in the UK.
+On 24 December 2020, after intensive negotiations, the European Commission reached an agreement with the UK on the terms of their future cooperation.
+As at the date of this Prospectus, the precise impact of the future relationship between the UK and the European Union on the business of the Group is difficult to determine.
 Furthermore, the UK's exit from the European Union has caused, and is anticipated to continue to cause, significant uncertainties and instability in the economy and in the financial markets, which may affect the Issuer and the trading price of the Notes.
 These uncertainties could have a material adverse effect on the business, results of operations, financial condition and prospects of NN and its counterparties.
 In addition, it is unclear at this stage what the consequences of the UK's departure from the European Union will ultimately be for NN or the trading price of the Notes.